Camp Volunteers

 In addition to the application, interested volunteers are interviewed and must provide three references and background check authorization.

-Summer Camp (Residential Camp and Hearts@Home) volunteer applications are available on our website and emailed to interested volunteers late February and the application deadline is April 20, 2023.
+Summer Camp (Residential Camp) volunteer applications are available on our website and emailed to interested volunteers in February and the application deadline is April 1.
 Nurses and cardiologists are accepted on a rolling basis.
-Cabin counselors are interviewed in late April and will receive acceptance details on May 5th.
+Cabin counselors are interviewed prior to acceptance.

 Please email alison@campodayin.org to receive upcoming volunteer applications and opportunities.
 Follow us on social media for additional ways to engage!